Snowflake-Labs/terraform-provider-snowflake/MIGRATION_GUIDE.md

 describe deprecations or breaking changes and help you to change your configuration to keep the same (or similar) behavior across different versions.

-## v0.95.x ➞ v0.96.0
+## v0.95.0 ➞ v0.96.0
 ### snowflake_row_access_policy resource changes
 New fields:
   - `show_output` field that holds the response from SHOW ROW ACCESS POLICIES.
-  - `describe_output` field that holds the response from DESCRIBE ROW ACCESS POLICIES.
+  - `describe_output` field that holds the response from DESCRIBE ROW ACCESS POLICY.

 #### *(breaking change)* Renamed fields in snowflake_row_access_policy resource
 Renamed fields:
   - `row_access_expression` to `body`
-  - `signature` to `arguments`.
-Also, the field type is changed from map to a list of arguments. to align with Snowflake docs.
-Please rename this field in your configuration files.
+  - `signature` to `arguments`
+Please rename these fields in your configuration files.
 State will be migrated automatically.

+#### *(breaking change)* Adjusted behavior of arguments/signature
+Now, arguments are stored as a list, instead of a map.
+Please adjust that in your configs.
+State is migrated automatically.
+Also, this means that order of the items matters and may be adjusted.

+Argument names are now case sensitive.

+#### *(breaking change)* Adjusted behavior on changing name
+Previously, after changing `name` field, the resource was recreated.
+Now, the object is renamed with `RENAME TO`.

+#### *(breaking change)* Adjusted behavior on changing name
+Previously, `body` of a policy was compared as a raw string.
+This led to permament diff because of leading newlines (see https://github.com/Snowflake-Labs/terraform-provider-snowflake/issues/2053).

+Now, similarly to handling statements in other resources, we replace blank characters with a space.
+The provider can cause false positives in cases where a change in case or run of whitespace is semantically significant.

 #### *(breaking change)* Identifiers related changes
 During [identifiers rework](https://github.com/Snowflake-Labs/terraform-provider-snowflake/blob/main/ROADMAP.md#identifiers-rework) we decided to